technomancy/bussard/doc/intro.md

 but it takes time.
 You can't collide with anything, so don't fear.

 The striped blue line plots your estimated trajectory, and the box in the upper right shows your velocity vector.
-Use the plus and minus keys to zoom in and out.
+Use the equals and minus keys to zoom in and out.

 Once you've got a feel for the controls and instrumentation, run this